Test-writing playbook¶

 Row mapping¶

-.
-To deal with the problem of disparity between physical location and logical enumeration, we various mapping strategies can be implemented:
+There are several mapping strategies that can be implemented to deal with the problem of disparity between physical location and logical enumeration:

 TrivialRowMapping

-- more complex mapping method, reverse-engineered as a part of this researchTypeBRowMapping
+- a more complex mapping method, reverse-engineered as a part of the Defeating Software Mitigations against Rowhammer: a Surgical Precision Hammer paperTypeBRowMapping

-- logical address is the physical one multiplied by 2, taken from this paper
+- logical address is the physical one multiplied by 2, taken from Revisiting RowHammer: An Experimental Analysis of Modern DRAM Devices and Mitigation Techniques

 Row Generator class¶

-Row Generator class is responsible for creating a list of row numbers used in a rowhammer attack.
-Currently, only one instance of this class is available.
+The Row Generator class is responsible for creating a list of row numbers used in a rowhammer attack.
+Currently, one instance of this class is available.

 EvenRowGenerator¶